Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 1. Proven Expertise in Complex Truck Accident Cases

-We don’t handle “a little bit of everything.”
-Our practice focuses on catastrophic injury cases—the kinds of cases that change lives forever.
-That specialization means we know how to:
+Our practice focuses on catastrophic injury cases, the kinds of cases that change lives forever.
+We are not “jacks of all trades.”

 2. Statewide Practice with Local Presence

-While we’re based in Charlottesville, we handle cases throughout Virginia—including Richmond and the surrounding counties.
-We know the Richmond courts, we know the local judges, and we’ll meet you wherever is convenient—at the hospital, at your home, even on nights and weekends.
+While we’re based in Charlottesville, we handle cases throughout Virginia.
+That includes Richmond and the surrounding counties.
+We know the Richmond courts, we know the local judges, and we’ll meet you wherever is convenient, such as at the hospital, at your home, even on nights and weekends.

 3. We Take Cases to Trial